ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

     await plot.exportNodejs("./test-export-nodejs");

-The end result is a Node.js project with a simple web-server to host our interactive visualization and a built-in REST API to host our data.
+The end result is a Node.js project with a simple web-server to host our interactive visualization and a built-in REST API to serve our data.
 Either the exported web visualization or the exported Node.js project can be a great starting point for you to build on to create a more sophisticated visualization.

 ## Configuring your chart

-We can configure our charts by passing configuration to the `plot` function or we can configure using the fluent API that is returned by the `plot` function.
+We can configure our charts either by passing configuration to the `plot` function or using the fluent API that is returned by the `plot` function.

 ### Data-driven chart configuration